 CIFOR ProductsCIFOR Toolkit | CIFOR Lab-Epi Integrated Reporting Software | CIFOR Guidelines | Industry Guidelines | Law Project | Metrics Project | Past Projects | Outbreaks of Undetermined Etiology (OUE) Guidelines

-CIFOR is pleased to announce the release of the Toolkit for the Guidelines for Foodborne Disease Outbreak Response.
+CIFOR is pleased to announce the release of the Second Edition of the Toolkit for the Guidelines for Foodborne Disease Outbreak Response.

-The Toolkit walks public health practitioners through a series of worksheets designed to help jurisdictions identify which recommendations from the Guidelines would be most useful for their jurisdiction.
-The worksheets divide the Guidelines into twelve focus areas, which cover the most critical elements of outbreak response that are likely to be common to most jurisdictions and most outbreaks.
-The Toolkit guides users through a range of activities, from describing current activities and procedures, to prioritizing CIFOR Guidelines recommendations to address needed improvements, and finally, making plans to implement the selected recommendations.
+The Toolkit walks public health practitioners through a series of worksheets divided into eleven "Focus Areas".
+The Focus Areas are designed to help jurisdictions identify recommendations from the Guidelines that would be most useful for their jurisdiction.
+The Toolkit covers the most critical elements of outbreak response, guiding users through a range of activities, including: describing current activities and procedures, prioritizing CIFOR Guidelines recommendations to address needed improvements, and finally, making plans to implement the selected recommendations.

-CIFOR suggests that you begin with the Table of Contents and Document A, "Toolkit Overview", and proceed through the Toolkit to Focus Areas 1 through 12.
+CIFOR suggests that you begin with the Table of Contents and Document A, "Toolkit Overview", and proceed to Focus Areas 1-11.
 You are encouraged to fill out the Participant Evaluation Form and return it to CSTE by e-mail at firstname.lastname@example.org.

 Document 0 – CIFOR Toolkit Contents

 If you and/or members of your organization/health department would like to request hard copies, please fill out this brief survey to request copies and provide an appropriate mailing address: https://www.research.net/s/QXKVPDH.

 For more information, please contact Dhara Patel, MPH, at CSTE at (770) 458-3811 or email@example.com.